First impressions separate the bad websites from the good ones, and you don’t have to be a web designer to know the difference.

 Nothing puts users off more than inconsistency in web design.

-So make sure that all elements of your web design are consistent with each other: from typography to colors and the overall visual look of your design elements.
+So make sure that all elements of your web design are consistent with each other: from typography to colors and the overall aesthetic of your design elements.

-You can go above and beyond by using similar design patterns and elements across your social media accounts, too.
+You can take things one step further by using the same design patterns and elements across your social media accounts, too.

 You’ll strengthen your brand and look like a rock-hard professional.